wtsi-medical-genomics/snoopy/docs/source/guide/index.rst

 3. HTTP/S request is parse and turned into a samtools commdand: `samtools view x.bam chr:start-end`
 4. The samtools command is sent, via SSH, to remote machine
 5. On the local machine, output of the samtools command is parsed to JSON
-6. JSON is proveded to Dalliance
+6. JSON is provided to Dalliance

 As samtools is being used, this method has the benefit of being able to read CRAM files.

 ================== =========== ==============
-Acces modes        File Types  Mode
+Acces mode         File Types  Mode
 ================== =========== ==============
 Local              BAM         Manual
 Local File Server  BAM         Manual, Batch